-Prepaid and Complimentary Maintenance Plans Equal Loyalty from Next Gen Customers
+Prepaid and Complimentary Maintenance Plans Equal Loyalty From Next Gen Customers

-While most dealerships offer some degree of prepaid maintenance (PPM) or complimentary dealer and OEM maintenance plans, many question how effective these plans really are and if they do in fact provide the intended retention and ROI.
+While most dealerships offer some degree of prepaid maintenance (PPM) or complimentary dealer and OEM maintenance plans, many questions how effective these plans really are and if they do in fact provide the intended retention and ROI.
 Good news—research shows that they do and additionally they provide the unique opportunity to tap into the highly desirable younger market segment.

 DMEautomotive’s recent national consumer survey provides fresh insight into the state of prepaid and complimentary maintenance plans, along with evidence of their powerful ability to provide consistent dealer retention.
 Research shows that strong programs can keep customers coming back for repairs long after the expiration of their respective maintenance package—shifting business that typically bleeds into the aftermarket, into firm dealership territory.
 Below are some of the key findings of DMEautomotive’s recent survey:

 - Roughly one in four U.S. vehicle owners have a dealer or OEM prepaid or free service plan.

 - Free or prepaid, 35 percent of customers are not using plan for all maintenance.
 While 65 percent use plans for all scheduled maintenance, a surprising 25 percent only use it for “some” and nine percent have not used it at all.